 We know some antibiotics can make symptoms worse and they should be avoided when possible.
 However, an antibiotic, D-Cycloserine, typically employed in the treatment of tuberculosis may have a positive effect.
 We are familiar that, in some cases, antibiotics can help back pain, can antibiotics helps tinnitus?

-A study was done and reported in the 2015 JAMA Otolarygology Head & Neck Surgery journal in the October, 2014 issue in which the authors used the antibiotic D-Cycloserine combined with a computer based brain training program.
+- While some antibiotics can increase symptoms, a study was done and reported in the 2015 JAMA Otolarygology Head & Neck Surgery journal in which the authors used the antibiotic D-Cycloserine combined with a computer based brain training program.
 They studied the effects on tinnitus bothersome and cognitive difficulties.
 The authors concluded, “D-cycloserine and other putative neuroplasticity facilitating agents could be investigated in the future as a strategy to enhance neuroplasticity-based tinnitus treatments”.

 Those who suffer from this condition are aware how bothering it can be, however, sophisticated imaging studies indicates that individuals with tinnitus have problems that can be located in the brain related to emotional processing, perception and attention.
 These cognitive difficulties can result in problems with memory, concentration, anxiety among others.